-Marcus Eriksen describes ocean gyre of plastic garbage
+Marcus Eriksen describes ocean plastic garbage

 Plastic trash is collecting in vast areas of the north Pacific Ocean – and staying there – according to Marcus Eriksen of the Algalita Marine Research Foundation in California.

 Eriksen said this garbage in the north Pacific is less like a floating island, and more like a “soup” of plastic.

 Marcus Eriksen: There are particles of cups of spoons and knives of plastic bags and plastic bottles, and they get smaller down to the basic plastic polymer, which is microscopic.